CaioCavalcanti/aws-developer-certification/services/IAM.md

 - Do not share access keys and secrets, create one per user
 - If you publish your key and secret by mistake on github, assume that it is compromised and reveoke it right away, as there are bots scanning repositories to get keys/secrets
 - **Roles** allow you to not use access key id and secret and **are preferred from a security perspective**
+    - The permissions of your IAM user and any roles that you assume are not cumulative, **only a set of permissions is active at a time**
+    - When you assume a role, you temporarily give up your previous user or role permissions and work with the permissions that are assigned to the role.
+When you exit the role, your user permissions are automatically restored
 - Changes on a policy take effect immediately
 -  **Web Identity Federation** lets you give your users access to AWS resources after they have successfully authenticated with a web-based identity provider (IdP), such as Amazon, Facebook or Google
     - Following a successful authentication, the user receives an authentication code from the IdP, which they can trade for temporary AWS security credentials